jsenv/core/docs/compile-server-explained.md

   - compiled once until source file is modified
   - next run is fast as it reuse the compiled version right away
   - **you can see the compiled file version with your own eyes**
-- Two compilation profile
+- Different compilation profile
   - Compatible with an old browser
   - Compile less for a recent browser

 # How it works

-Assuming jsenv serves your project at `http://localhost` and your project directory contains the following files
+Assuming jsenv serves your project at `https://localhost` and your project directory contains the following index.js:

   <details>
     <summary>index.js</summary>